karlvr/consistent.js/README.md

 * `data-ct-enabled` make this element enabled when the named property in the scope is true.
 * `data-ct-readonly` make this element read-only when the named property in the scope is true.
 * `data-ct-readwrite` make this element not read-only when the named property in the scope is true.
+* `data-ct-options` set the `<select>` options array based on the array in the named property in the scope.
+The array should contain either scalar values, or objects each with `text` and `value` properties.
+Each object may also contain a `disabled` or `label` property to set those properties on the options.

 #### Attributes and properties